forza-painter/forza-painter/README.md

     Yes - Is it still up?
             Yes - Click it then press a key
-            No - Make sure you are in the Vinyl Group Editor, not the Livery Editor for example No - You likely don't have python installed properly, INSTALL IT FROM THE MICROSOFT STORE
+            No - Make sure you are in the Vinyl Group Editor, not the Livery Editor for example No - You likely don't have python installed properly (Make sure to tick `Add to PATH` or just install from Microsoft Store)
 ```

 # Basic usage guide: